Location: Oakland, Calif.

 • Provide intensive and ongoing youth organizing support and capacity building.

-• Introduce youth to community-driven planning and principles and enacting those principles.
+• Introduce youth to community-driven planning and principles and to enacting those principles.

-• Support leadership of core cadre in leading additional 20 youth nationwide.
+• Support leadership of core cadre in leading additional 20 youths nationwide.

 • Cultivate a culture and ethic within youth organizing that promotes inclusivity, intersectionality, and mind-body-spirit integration and wellness.